Revenge Logo

 Meaning and History

-However, it is certain that the name, incorporated into the logo, adorned the clothing from the brand’s debut on Instagram on May 27, 2016.
-Garette (the creator) placed it in the most visible place on the sweatshirts and made it as large as possible so that the inscription would be readable but not look vulgar.
-He put into it his desire to avenge those who treated him poorly.
-Therefore, for him, the success and recognition of the brand represent harsh revenge.
+However, it is certain that the name, incorporated into the logo, adorned the brand’s clothing from its debut on Instagram on May 27, 2016.
+Garette (the creator) placed it in the most visible spot on the sweatshirts and made it as large as possible so the inscription would be readable without looking vulgar.
+He put his desire to avenge those who treated him poorly into it.
+Therefore, for him, the brand’s success and recognition represent a harsh form of revenge.

 What is Revenge?

 Revenge is the most enigmatic fashion brand.
-It’s based in the U.S., from Los Angeles, and offers limited-edition clothing.
+It’s based in Los Angeles, U.S., and offers limited-edition clothing.
 Collections are sold solely online, as the company does not have a physical store.
 The range includes sweatshirts, hoodies, jeans, and T-shirts.
 The founder and owner of the fashion brand is Garette, who chose this way to retaliate against detractors and tormentors.
 The team also included rapper XXXTentacion.
-In 2017, graphic artist Stephen joined, taking over design duties.
+In 2017, graphic artist Stephen joined and took over design duties.

 2016 – today